Skip to content

 DDD Module Architecture with a Decorator-Driven Framework

-Part 2 of "Building a Jira Clone with KickJS + Drizzle ORM"
+Part 2 of "Building a Task Management App with KickJS + Drizzle ORM"

 Vibed has 14 HTTP modules, a queue module, and a cron module.
 Each follows the same Domain-Driven Design structure.
 This article covers why we chose DDD, how it works with KickJS's decorator system, and the patterns that emerged.